When Should You See a Neurologist for Headaches?

 When appropriate, we may recommend:

-You’ll leave with a clear understanding of findings and next steps — whether treatment, monitoring, or reassurance.
+You leave with a clear explanation of your findings, your diagnosis, and the recommended next steps, whether that is treatment, further monitoring, or reassurance.

 Personalized Headache Treatment Options